pierre0210/NovelAI-bot/README.md

 # NovelAI-bot

 ## Features
-Using NovelAi API, `NovelAI-bot` a discord bot that can generate images according to given tags, resolution, and model.
+Using NovelAi API, `NovelAI-bot` a discord bot that can generate images according to given tags, resolution, and model.\
+Currently supports `Traditional Chinese(Taiwan)`, `English` and `日本語`.
 ## Setup
 ### Using Node.js v18.7.0
 ```